 If you want to go over the top for the girls, take them to the cafe at American Girl Place, which serves brunch, lunch, afternoon tea and dinner with prices ranging from $20-$26 per person.
 As shticky things go, this one is actually well done.
 The food is good, service is attentive and the kids love it.
 Remember to bring along their dolls, who get special seating at your table.
 As an extra treat, some nice take-home goodies are also included.
 Meals are offered at specific seating times and reservations are recommended.

 Rock Center Cafe

-20 West 50th Street between 5th and 6th Avenues
+20 West 50th Street between Fifth and Sixth Avenues

 If you're looking for something a little bit more "grown-up" but still family-friendly, you could try Rock Center Cafe, a stylish but casual restaurant serving contemporary American cuisine.
-Their children's menu includes favorites like chicken tenders and macaroni & cheese.
-The best part of Rock Center Cafe is the view--it overlooks the ice skating rink, which will help keep little folks entertained while you eat.
+Its children's menu includes favorites like chicken tenders and pasta.
+The best part of Rock Center Cafe is the view—it borders the ice skating rink, which will help keep little folks entertained while you eat.